ch-stark/gatekeepermutationplacement/example.md

-Here is the complete, copy-paste ready solution in Markdown.

 1. The External Data Provider (Python Service)
 Save this as server.py.
 This script acts as the webhook that receives the scores list, modifies the free-capacity value, and returns the result to Gatekeeper.